hai-vr/documentation/docs/research/other/collision-effects.md

 If you throw a bowling ball against a fragile window, the bowling ball should go through the window because it conserves most of its energy.

-The issue is that collisions with all non-moving objects will cause the thrown object to bounce away from it.
+Collisions with all non-moving objects will cause the thrown object to bounce away from it, even if that non-moving object breaks the moment it is hit.
 This also applies to some heavy breakable objects that can be moved.

 The fix that I chose is to save the velocity and angular velocity of thrown objects every physics frame in `FixedUpdate`.